foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/emsdp.rst

 Contributing
 ^^^^^^^^^^^^
-ARC EM SDP is welcome to your contribution.
-If you found any bug or issue or have suggestions, please feel free to raise issues or pull requests at [embARC Open Software Platform](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_osp) repository on GitHub.
+|emsdp| is welcome to your contribution.
+If you found any bug or issue or have suggestions,
+please feel free to raise issues or pull requests at [embARC Open Software Platform](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_osp) repository on GitHub.